jaclu/my_tmux_conf/README.md

 I normally start tmux with myt (in tools) it compiles a fresh tmux.conf based on hostname.
 This way it is dead easy to adopt the setup depending on where it runs.
-In most cases I just soft link one of the sb/ entries to the hostname, to give it a suitable styling depending on host role.
+In most cases I just ~~soft-link~~ (weird no longer works, now I need to copy the template to the hostname file if not in same dir) one of the sb/ entries to the hostname, to give it a suitable styling depending on host role.

 Most of my actual hosts are filtered out for privacy reasons, I have left a few in here, as examples.